nilesr/LeslieBot/README.md

 If you rename the custom emojis it will probably stop working until the user changes their profile picture.
 This is a design deficiency, not a technical problem, because I realized there was an easier way to store and retrieve the emojis way after I implemented it, but I'm too lazy to fix it.

 If a user uses a custom emoji in the discord server, like :eevee:, it sends it to groupme as "(eevee emoji)"

+### Known bugs and mitigations

+- **Percent signs** If a bot tries to send a message with a percent sign (%) in it, GroupMe explodes and sends back a 500 error.
+Never figured out what causes this, but the bot will send 0⁄0 instead, which appears in most clients as the fraction 0/0 (may look vaguely like ⁰/₀).
+It prepends and appends a zero-width space, so 100% does not appear as ¹⁰⁰⁰/₀.
+This works unless someone sends more than two % characters in a row, I didn't really feel that it was worth fixing.

+- **Formatting** Discord supports italics, bold, and italics and bold using markdown, so \*italics\* for *italics*, \*\*bold\*\* for **bold**, and \*\*\*all three\*\*\* for ***all three***.
+GroupMe does not support this, but the bot will attempt to use some more obscure unicode codepoints to force it, like 𝘪𝘵𝘢𝘭𝘪𝘤𝘴, 𝗯𝗼𝗹𝗱, and 𝙗𝙤𝙡𝙙 𝙞𝙩𝙖𝙡𝙞𝙘𝙨.
+Some people with iPhones cannot see these symbols.
+If that's a problem, replace the implementation of `format` with just `return text;`